alexdoshii/doshii-code-challenge-semirix/README.md

 ## Code Tests

 A Doshii staff member will assign two of the tests located in this repo to you.
 Generally the idea is to modify the code so that the tests pass.
 Greater detail as to what is expected is located in each test subdirectory.
+Please contact <a href="mailto:info@dohsii.io">Jimmy</a> if the two tests have not been assigned.

 ## Questionnaire